Sciebo-RDS/Sciebo-RDS/docs/content/page/contrib.md

 For the time being, please take a look at [our github page.](https://github.com/Sciebo-RDS/Sciebo-RDS "Sciebo RDS on Github")

-We are also look forward to receiving your emails, especially in case you are interested in a cooperation!
+We also look forward to emails, especially in case you are interested in a cooperation!